maurineA/random-events-project1/README.md

-# Student Grade Generator
+# RANDOM EVENTS PROJECT1

-Javascript Console Application That Generates Student Grades, OCTOBER 08/2023
+The Random Events Project1 Is An Application That Allows Users To Generates Random Activites And List Activities Of Their Choice And Submit, OCTOBER 26/2023

 By Maurine Wambui

 # Description

-This is Javascript Console Application that allow the user to enter the students marks and student grades are genetated in this format  A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.
-For example 13 will output an "E".
+This Application helps users to genetare in random activites that they can participate in.
+This Application also provide a platform for users to list their own activities.

 # How to Use